Parent Participation

 Ways you can support your student at home:

-Encourage spiritual growth: Consider reading Matthew 28:1–10 together and talking about what it means for your daily life.
+Encourage spiritual growth: Consider reading John 20:24–29 together and discussing what it shows about Jesus’ response to doubt.

-Our prayer is that students would grow in their confidence that Jesus is alive, feel free to ask honest questions, and begin to live with boldness and hope because of the resurrection.
-Thank you for partnering with us as we help students build a faith that is real, thoughtful, and life-changing.
+Our prayer is that students would feel safe to ask honest questions, grow in a faith that is real and personal, and experience that Jesus meets them right where they are—even in uncertainty.
+Thank you for partnering with us as we help students build a faith that is authentic, thoughtful, and lasting.